mobitel-ltd/ru-names/README.md

-Names to genders mapping for names you can encounter in Russia.
+Names to gender mapping for names you can encounter in Russia and other ex-USSR countries.
-Not necessarily a Russian name, any name which happened to be written in Russian Cyrillic.
+Not necessarily a Russian name, any name which happened to be written in **Russian Cyrillic**.
 ___
 Names are in lower case; "m" stands for "male" and "f" for "female" (surprise!)
 ## Extending